-Anthony Rodale, Chair of Trustees for the Sustainable Food Trust, will be running the Trans Atlas Marathon in June 2019 to raise money for the Sustainable Food Trust Harmony Project.
+Anthony Rodale, Chair of Trustees for the Sustainable Food Trust, ran the Trans Atlas Marathon in June 2019 to raise money for the Sustainable Food Trust Harmony Project.

-Three-time finisher of the infamous Marathon des Sables, including running to raise money for the SFT in 2015, Anthony is back with a new challenge!
+Three-time finisher of the infamous Marathon des Sables, including running to raise money for the SFT in 2015, Anthony was back this year with a new challenge.

 The Trans Atlas Marathon, Morocco, is one of the most difficult Ultra Marathons in the world.
-TAM is an international, 6-day, 180-mile ultra marathon mountain running stage race, Running approximately 30 miles per day up and down grueling Atlas Mountain Terrain, with an elevation over 6 days of 14,000 meters +-, following goat and sheep herding paths used for centuries in the most out of the way places.
+TAM is an international, 6-day, 180-mile ultra marathon mountain running stage race.
+The race involves running approximately 30 miles per day up and down grueling Atlas Mountain Terrain, with an elevation over 6 days of 14,000 meters, following goat and sheep herding paths used for centuries in the most out of the way places.

 Read more about Anthony and his run on his own blog page here.